-The Canadian Tourism Commission organized the travel conference I went to.
-This was my second conference and I always enjoy seeing the destinations and brands that I have worked with in the past as well meeting new ones.
-I also love connecting with other travel writers.
-I also love Canada…. a lot (I’m Canadian).
+The Canadian Tourism Commission organized the travel conference I attended.
+This was my second time attending the conference.
+It’s so great to see the destinations and brands that I have worked with in the past as well as meeting new ones.
+Also, I love Canada very much if you didn’t notice (I’m Canadian).

 I took a virtual trip to a BC forest.
 I wasn’t sure what to expect but it was incredibly real and pretty cool.

-I had the pleasure of attending the “Women of the Wild West” lunch at the James Beard House in the West Village.
-The lunch was put on by the Alberta Culinary Tourism Alliance along with Tourism Calgary and the Wines of British Columbia.
-An all female chef (plus 1 male) team from Calgary prepared the lunch.
-I had never thought of Calgary as a culinary destination but I am definitely interested in eating there now.
+One event I attended during the conference was the “Women of the Wild West” lunch.
+It was held at the prestigious James Beard House in the West Village.
+Alberta Culinary Tourism Alliance put on the lunch along with Tourism Calgary and the Wines of British Columbia.
+The all-female chef (plus 1 male) team from Calgary prepared the lunch.
+Calgary has never struck me as a culinary destination but I am definitely interested in eating there now.

 Here is just one photo from the lunch but if you’d like to see more, I posted a full album on my Facebook page here.
 This was the second course by Chef Connie DeSousa of CHARCUT Roast House – Pig head mortadella with Brassica mustard & sourdough.
 It was paired with Mission Hill Family Estate Perpetua 2012.

 After the conference, I was back at Leonard’s place.
 We walked by this wall in Nolita and I asked him to shoot this photo of me.
 The mural is by an artist by the name of James Goldcrown and the wall is called “Bleeding Hearts” or “Love Wall”.